 No matter what kind of media or piece you are making, the post production process may include reviewing, editing, rerecording and so on.
 There are classes that can help improve your skill, and mentoring programs that can help you complete it.

-In order to satisfy the contract, you must submit a copy of your final work to be seen on CCTV's channels, our website, or both.
-Once we have our copy in hand, you are welcome to open a new contract for a new project or more time on the current project.
-Contact Chris Lawn about our channels and program submissions.
+In order to satisfy and close your contract, you must submit a copy of your final work to be seen on CCTV's channels, or website, or both.
+You are then welcome to open a new contract for a new project or more time on the current project.

 - Watch it on the big screen